input-output-hk/ouroboros-network-ops/README.md

   if needed.
 - After that get the AMIs for each region and add them to terraform configuration

+_**NOTE:** As of NixOS 22.05 release, AMIs for all AWS regions are available, so this step is no longer needed_

 ## How to deploy

 In folder `dev-deployer-terraform`, there's `main.tf` that has the terraform